jsdelivr/jsdelivr/Acceptable Use Policy - jsdelivr.net.md

        does not exceed 10 000.
 If you have considerably more files, a custom proxy endpoint for your project may be a better fit.
      - The soft limit for the number of files per repository is 100 000.

+These recommendations are not automatically enforced by our Service, but may indicate whether a project falls within the Permitted or the Prohibited use when it is not immediately clear.
+We recommend that each project:
+ - has a meaningful name,
+ - has public documentation and an appropriate license that allows use by other people,
+ - in case of npm packages, links to a public source code repository,
+ - does not contain intentionally obfuscated code.

 ## 4. Prohibited Use